Two dozen arrows:

 Quantum set theory:

-To develop a post- or non-Cantorian set theory, we will assume the “negation” so to speak of the Continuum Hypothesis.
-As we have seen in my previous post “Continuous integration” (see here), we must posit the actual infinite (or, more appropriately, an actual trans-finite) as being woven into the fabric of reality itself.
-Thus, the route for a quantum set theory has been opened.
-If this route seems to be unconventional, then this is welcome as I think it is here on the edge of possibilities where Laruelle would likely thrive the most.
+To develop a post- or non-Cantorian set theory, we can assume the “negation” so to speak of the Continuum Hypothesis.
+As we have seen in the previous post “Continuous integration” (see here), we may posit the actual infinite as woven into the fabric of reality itself.
+The route for a quantum set theory remains open.
+This route seems to be unconventional, if not entirely non-standard.

 Along the way, let us not forget to remember the radicality of Cantor’s proposal at the time, as recalled in Saburo Matsumoto’s Call for a Non-Euclidean, Post-Cantorian Theology (see .pdf here):